- Reference Number: HEY-857/2020

 - Keep newborn babies away from people with colds or flu.

-Should you require further advice on the issues contained in this leaflet, please call NHS 111.
+Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Paediatric Department on tel: 01482 674465.